WICG/resize-observer/explainer.md

 ## Error handling

-As described, ResizeObserver will keep delivering resize notifications in a single frame, until no more notifications are available.
+ResizeObserver will keep delivering resize notifications in a single frame, until no further notifications are available.

-Each notification handler can manipulate DOM, and trigger further notifications.
+Notification callbacks can manipulate DOM, and trigger further notifications.
-This can cause infinite looping, which would be very bad user experience.
+The notifications can cascade into an infinite loop, which would be very bad user experience.

 To prevent this, the number of times ResizeObserver can be triggered in a single frame will be limited to REPEAT_LIMIT.
 If the limit is exceeded, an error task will be queued.
 An error object will contain the observer that triggered the error, and its changeset.

+The user might observe DOM in an inconsistent state, which is less harmful than a frozen page.

-TODO: determine the REPEAT_LIMIT
+TODO: determine the REPEAT_LIMIT, why not 16?

 #### Order of notification delivery